DaseinPhaos/alter-intro-std-rs/text/option-readme.md

 ---

-To chain one option with possibly another:
+To chain one option with possibly another, such that if the current option is `Some` then return the next option `optd`, otherwise returning `None`:

 ```ignore
 impl<T> Option<T> {